-1. To treat everyone with respect and care as an individual.
-Respect yourself, our school, and our classroom.

-- 2. To attend classes regularly.
+- 1. Treat everyone with respect and care.
+Respect the staff, our school, and our classroom. - 2.
+Attend classes regularly.
 Be where you are supposed to be.
 Be on time. - 3.
-To be cooperative and not disruptive.
-Be polite and courteous. - 4.
-To study and do your work.
+Be cooperative and not disruptive.
+Be polite and courteous.
+Be honest. - 4.
+Do your work.
 Try every assignment, even if you don't want to, don't know how, or haven't done it before. - 5.
-When in doubt, ask first.
-Follow all general regulations of the school.
+When in doubt, ask.